isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 ###  d.
 Acrylic Paint Selection

-When selecting the [acrylic paint for wood texture](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/), you need to consider factors such as color, quantity, stickiness strength, durability, and ease of application.
+When selecting the [acrylic paint for wood texture](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/),you need to consider factors such as color, quantity, stickiness strength, durability, and ease of application.
 Purchase acrylic paint that comes in a variety of colors, packed in various quantities (for optional selection), more comfortable to prepare, apply, and remove, durable, and self-priming if possible.

 Moreover, it is advisable to buy acrylic paint that creates minimal drains/runs during paint application and eliminates mold/mildew growth for damp areas.
 Notably, order paint that works with a single coat layer (reduces cost) and fast drying.